christoskaramou/PhasmaEngine/README.md

 Clone the repo and get CMAKE (https://cmake.org/).
 To build use CMAKE and set VulkanMonkey3D folder as root, this is where CMakeLists.txt is.
-Open the project in your IDE and select a build type (Debug/Release).
+Open the project in your IDE and select or set a build type (Debug/Release).

-Noting that CMAKE will automatically copy the needed files and folders to where CMAKE_BINARY_DIR is after it runs.
-Any changes to these files will need to be copied again, this includes shader files, because they are getting loaded and compiled at runtime.